Rice University: Student body

-As of fall 2022, men make up 51.1% of the undergraduate body and 63.1% of the professional and post-graduate student body.
-36.9% of degree-seeking students are from out of state, 35.9% are from Texas and 27.2% are from outside of the United States.
+As of fall 2022, men made up 51.1% of the undergraduate body and 63.1% of the professional and post-graduate student body.
+36.9% of degree-seeking students were from out of state, 35.9% were from Texas and 27.2% were from outside of the United States.
 In 2022, the largest proportion of international students came from Asian countries, with 1623 out of the 2344 total students (or 69.24%) coming from China (1145), India (296), Taiwan (93), and Korea (89).

 Honor Code

 The Rice Honor Code plays an integral role in academic affairs.
 Almost all Rice exams are unproctored and professors give timed, closed-book exams that students take home and complete at their own convenience.
 Potential infractions are reported to the student Honor Council, elected by popular vote.
 The penalty structure is established every year by Council consensus; typically, penalties have ranged from a letter of reprimand to an 'F' in the course and a two semester suspension.
 During Orientation Week, students must take and pass a test demonstrating that they understand the Honor System's requirements and sign a Matriculation Pledge.
 On assignments, Rice students affirm their commitment to the Honor Code by writing "On my honor, I have neither given nor received any unauthorized aid on this [examination, quiz or paper]".